jarrodmillman/pose-stats/description.md

 involvement in community engagement activities.
-We will utilize our existing connections, and platforms created for, Scientific Python to engage that community, who very likely have shared interests, and ask them to help us introduce statisticians, developers, and potential users in the project.
+We will utilize our existing connections, and platforms created for, Scientific Python to engage that community, who very likely have shared interests, and ask them to help introduce us to statisticians, as well as developers and potential users of statistics software.

 # Intellectual Merit